julsraemy/prezi/md/loud4ch-doctoral-examination.md

 Cornut, M., Raemy, J. A., & Spiess, F. (2023).
 Annotations as Knowledge Practices in Image Archives: Application of Linked Open Usable Data and Machine Learning. _Journal on Computing and Cultural Heritage_, 16(4), 1–19. https://doi.org/10.1145/3625301

 Felsing, U., Fornaro, P., Frischknecht, M., & Raemy, J. A. (2023).
 Community and Interoperability at the Core of Sustaining Image Archives. _Digital Humanities in the Nordic and Baltic Countries Publications_, 5(1), 40–54. https://doi.org/10.5617/dhnbpub.10649

+Raemy, J. A. (2022, October 20).
+Back and Forth from Boundary Objects to IIIF Resources: The Recipes of a Community-driven Initiative Specifying Standards. _DARIAH-CH Study Day 2022 Posters_.
+DARIAH-CH Study Day, Mendrisio, Switzerland. https://doi.org/10.5281/zenodo.7015256

 Raemy, J. A. (2023). _Characterising the IIIF and Linked Art Communities: Survey report_ (p.
 29) [Report].
 University of Basel. https://doi.org/10.5451/unibas-ep95340